Despite a rough start, 2-year-old River Corbit won’t let life knock him down

 “That’s our ultimate goal: can he receive a kidney where there is no kidney?
 We need to get to the doctors that can tell us, does he have the structure to receive the kidney?” they said.
 “That’s what we’re fighting for.
 We want to get to that place, we need to find the right doctors that can tell us if that’s possible.”

 However, the financial, emotional and spiritual burden has been quite real as they go through this journey to help their son.
-That’s why their church, Gering Zion, is throwing them a fundraiser on the afternoon of Sunday, July 25.
+That’s why their church, Gering Zion, threw them a fundraiser on the afternoon of Sunday, July 25.

 “Pastor Tim had mentioned to us that they want to do something above and beyond for our family,” the Corbits said.
 “They commit to pray for River every single Sunday.
 They pray for him as a congregation where they have his picture up, and they just lift him up in prayer.
 Jow did we feel?
 We’re very humbled.”